Niz2y/Selfbot-Bypass/README.md

 # Selfbot-Bypass
-- A simple way to read `message.content` after the "patch".
+- A simple way to read `message.content` after the patch.
 ```py
 @Bot.event
 async def on_message(Content):